Overview

 Project context awareness

 Every discussion message includes your project codebase for context-aware responses, as well as the most recent messages.
-Because Plan and Discussion Modes have the entire context of your projects, there are a wide range of use cases, including:- Debugging assistance
+Because Plan and Discussion Modes have the entire context of your projects, there is a wide range of use cases, including:- Debugging assistance

 - Recommendations on tools, libraries and APIs